rinswind/distributed-greeter/tasks.md

 - (DONE) Fix UI to use the new tokens/rest endpoints
 - Use DB for users in login service
 - Use GIN for the REST layer
-- Extract jwt cache as a shared module
+- Extract the jwt auth as a shared module
 - Store jwt tokens in a cookie
   - Will change how /greet works
   - Will change how /login, /logout works
     - How to communicate back to the browser the cookie is invalid?
 - Add "favorite language" to greeter
-- Add "delete user" and "get user details" to login service
+- (DONE) Add "delete user" and "get user details" to login service
   - Add messaging communication to greeter to sync state
-- Add UI for logger to list and delete users
+- Add UI for login service to list and delete users
-- Split UI into login and greeter
 - Add readiness probes
   - Ready once Redis is available